 “One of my favorite shows is The Walking Dead and before every episode of The Walking Dead, the voiceover guy says “go to walkingdead.storysync.com” and there you can get content that you can see and read while you watch the episode and it’s a really cool supplemental experience beyond what you’re watching.
 You get the behind the scenes, how they filmed things, other parts of the story.
 I wanted to do the same thing with the reading experience.”

 Not only is this idea cool, but it’s practical.
 Think of the last time you read a business book.
 There was probably a typed out URL.
-How old school.
-Since when do we write out and type out full URLs?
+Since when do we write down and type out full URLs?

 As Pat says, “Who knows if this will be the next big thing in what authors can do, but I’m trying it out to see what happens and so far the launch team…they’re actually pretty impressed.”